WeissFi/weissfi-docs/docs/fees.md

 ### 📌 Borrowing Fee

 - **0.75% fee** on the borrowed amount.
-- Applied **each time** the borrower draws additional WEIS from their Trove.
+- Applied **each time** the borrower draws additional DORI from their Trove.
 - The fee is **added to the debt**, not deducted from the borrowed amount.
 - **100% → Allocated to the WeissFi team** for protocol sustainability.